JUMP TO A INDEX:

 In the aftermath of an incredible injustice done to his people, an old Cherokee chief told his granddaughter that he felt like there was a fight between two wolves going on inside of him.
-One wolf was hostile, filled with hate, anger, resentment, superiority, and ego.
-The other wolf was filled with goodness, love, peace, hope, compassion, and faith.
+One wolf was hostile — filled with hate, anger, resentment, superiority, and ego — the other wolf was filled with goodness, love, peace, hope, compassion, and faith.
 His granddaughter thought about this for a moment, and then she asked him, “Grandfather, which wolf wins?”
 The old Cherokee replied, “The one I feed.”

 Two Wolves Inside Every Man

 Just like the old Cherokee chief, in the aftermath of betrayal, many men find there are two wolves fighting inside them.
 The first wolf is hostile.
-It’s the part of you that is filled with rage at being played false, filled with resentment at being lied to, and anger at having been manipulated.
-You can just imagine this wolf — its eyes narrowed down to slits, large predatory teeth bared, saliva dripping from its mouth — as thoughts of revenge, retaliation, punishment, and settling the score fires up its blood.
+It’s the part of you that is filled with rage at being played false, filled with resentment at being lied to, and filled with anger at having been manipulated.
+You can just imagine this wolf its eyes narrowed down to slits, large predatory teeth bared, saliva dripping from its mouth — as thoughts of revenge, retaliation, punishment, and settling the score fires up its blood.

 The second wolf is different.

-You can imagine this wolf; it’s prowling back and forth looking for a way out.
-It sees the injustice, but it is not focused on getting revenge; it is focused on restitution, repair, and recovery.
+You can imagine this wolf: it’s prowling back and forth looking for a way out.
+It sees the injustice, but it is not focused on getting revenge.
+It is focused on restitution, repair, and recovery.

 Which wolf will you feed?

 The wolf you feed determines the road you’ll take.
 That’s because each wolf represents a certain path.
-One represents the path of the victim.
-The other represents the path of the survivor.
+One represents the path of the victim; the other represents the path of the survivor.
 This article is written for men who choose to be survivors.